wrightid/maplecroft-de-test/README.md

 docker-compose exec web flask api load_sites
 ```

-You only have to assign admin level 3.
+You only have to assign up to admin level 3 (feel free to reduce if required).
 For example to get the admin level 3 data for Great Britain:

 `https://www.geoboundaries.org/gbRequest.html?ISO=GBR&ADM=ADM3`